Staff

 Lara Schwab

 Lara participated in the International Research Training Group (IRTG 2168), a PhD program between the University of Melbourne and the University of Bonn/Germany and was awarded her joint PhD degree in 2022.
-She was focusing on evaluating the antiviral activity of RIG-I agonists in different models of respiratory viral infections.
-Lara recently joined the group to expand upon her interests in viral respiratory diseases and will work on influenza B virus virology and immunology.
+She joined us as a postdoctoral fellow and is working on influenza B virus virology and immunology with Marios.

 Christopher Gonelli

-Chris completed his PhD in our department on various vaccine projects and has been working as a post doc at the NIH’s Vaccine Research Centre.
-He returns to Australia to work with Adam on a range of monoclonal antibody projects.
+Chris completed his PhD in our department on various vaccine projects and then completed a post doc at the NIH’s Vaccine Research Centre, including a first authored Nature paper.
+He returned to Australia to work with Adam on a range of monoclonal antibody and immunology projects.

 Mitchell Zheng

-Mitchell conducted his PhD with Linda Wakim and Pat Reading at the Doherty Institute and joined us to work with Jen Juno and her team on T cell immunity to pandemic pathogens.
+Mitchell conducted his PhD with Linda Wakim and Pat Reading at the Doherty Institute in 2023 focussing on mucosal immunity.
+He joined our group to work with Jen Juno and her team on T cell immunity to pandemic pathogens.

 Research Assistants